 From 18 to 20 September 2019 the partnership between the European Commission and the Council of Europe in the field of youth organised a symposium.
 Over 120 participants explored current tensions, questions, challenges and opportunities regarding the political participation of young people in today’s changing world and created a space for learning and inspiration among actors involved in this topic.

 Watch an interview of the co-ordinator of the EU-Council of Europe youth partnership, Marta Medlinska, introducing the Symposium.

 Objectives and results

-The symposium will aim to:
+The symposium aims to:

 - offer space and possibilities for participants to share and explore examples of young people’s political participation in a changing world